 We’ll also cover the best racing sites to bet online or via a mobile Michigan betting app, and run through the contenders and odds for this year’s Run for the Roses.
 Let’s kick things off by taking a look at the best ways for you to get in on the action.

 When it’s time to get your bets in on the Kentucky Derby, you have two main options to consider.
 Here’s the scoop on each of them.

 When betting on the Kentucky Derby, you can simply pick on the winner and move on to enjoy the race.
 However, there’s a lot more to see on the horse wagering menu.
 Let’s start with the basics.

 These are the simplest wagers to understand.
 You can place any of these bets for as little as $1 at some tracks, but others require a minimum of $2.
 If your selection proves to be correct, then your ticket will be graded a winner.

-Payouts will vary based on the odds for the winning runner and the amount in the wagering pool.
-At online operators such as TVG, you can get a peek at the amount of win, place, and show money that has been placed on each of the runners before the race goes off.
+Payouts will vary, based on the odds for the winning horse and the amount in the wagering pool.
+At online operators such as TVG, you can get a peek at the amount of win, place and show money that has been placed on each of the horses before the race goes off.

 Next, let’s take a look at a group of wagers known as exotics.